 An important part of Auburn University’s strategy for a safe and healthy campus, GuideSafe™ Healthcheck is a COVID-19 self-screening tool that prompts users to answer a series of questions regarding symptoms and exposure to the virus.
-Students, faculty and staff are required to complete the GuideSafe™ Healthcheck daily before coming to campus.
+Students, faculty and staff are encouraged to complete the GuideSafe™ Healthcheck before coming to campus.

 Subscribers (including season, series and Create Your Own subscription holders) who receive a refund, exchange or credit for a postponed or rescheduled performance will in no way forfeit or lose their priority access to subscriptions, tickets or seat selection in future seasons.

 Vacated seats associated with refunded, exchanged or credited tickets may be made available to the general public.
 Tickets for these seats, however, will be made available on a one-time, per-performance basis only.
 Purchase or acquisition of tickets to these seats does not constitute a subscription.

 Subscribers will be given access to their vacated seats at their current level of priority and will be granted first right of refusal on seats held within their subscription package in the upcoming season.